 Universally compatible with every operating system, mail server and email service, retention periods can be set by subject, type of use or a mixed selection of parameters via a browser-based portal.
 Our cloud-based solution for archiving emails can search a database of 30 million emails in under a second and scales up to 60,000 users with no loss of performance.
 Also with ArcTitan, organizations only pay per active user and not by the volume of space they consume.

 ArcTitan Cloud is not only easy to use, it is also easy to implement and email storage and retention policies can be applied almost immediately.
 Setting up the solution takes just a few minutes and, if your organization has an existing email archive, it can be imported to ArcTitan Cloud quickly and easily without the need or cost of conducting a data conversion.
 The archive can also be exported just as quickly and easily, and since ArcTitan Cloud does use proprietary formats to store emails, you can export your data to another solution easily should you so wish.

 See the Merits of ArcTitan Cloud for Free

-If your organization is in the process of compiling email storage and retention policies – or has policies in place but not yet found a suitable solution to implement them on – do not hesitate to give our team of Sales Technicians a call and request a free thirty-day trial of ArcTitan Cloud.
-Our offer will give your organization an opportunity to experience the benefits of ArcTitan Cloud in your own environment with no contracts to sign and no obligation to continue with the service once the trial period has ended.
+If your organization is in the process of compiling email storage and retention policies – or has policies in place but not yet found a suitable solution to implement them on – do not hesitate to give our team of Sales Technicians a call and request a free demo of ArcTitan Cloud.
+Our offer will give your organization an opportunity to see the merits of ArcTitan Cloud with no obligation to continue with the service after the demo.